- Some of these countries still hold influential political and world power, while others have been diminished by other global powers and colonialism.

 China’s biodiversity concerning both plant and animal species is impressive.
 Over 30,000 individual plants exist within the country, which are dispersed throughout climates ranging from tropical to temperate to arid and much more.
 Animals like the giant salamander and the giant panda are native to China.
 These fascinating creatures add to the immense biodiversity that remains a staple of the country.
 The most diversity in animal life can be encountered in the Tibet and Sichuan regions.

-India was recognized as a country in 2000 B.C.
-Similar to China, India’s population is over one billion, and its population is ever growing.
+India was ruled by the British Empire until its independence was recognized in 1947.
+Prior to British rule, India was comprised of a collection of different nations.
+In fact, settlement on the Indian subcontinent occurred for approximately 5,000 years before legitimate civilizations had been established.
+People settled lands of present-day India until the rise of civilizations like the Vedic Civilization, which began around 1,500 B.C.
+While India was not an official country until the mid-1900s, its roots are some of the oldest in the world.
+Similar to China, India’s population is over one billion, and its population is ever-growing.
 The capital of India is New Delhi, and the country is bordered by Pakistan, Nepal, China, and some other East Asian countries.
 Within India lies an extremely diverse population that includes a wide variety of ethnicities, languages, and indigenous people groups.
 The Indus civilization controlled India’s region before it became a country.
 Hinduism is the most prominent religion in India, but its influence reaches beyond South Asia, too.

 Georgia, whose population numbers around 3.7 million, was established in 1300 B.C.
 Its capital is Tbilisi, and the country borders Russia, Azerbaijan, Armenia, and Turkey.
 Georgia thrived during the medieval period, but it was later absorbed by the Soviet Union.
 Georgia’s self-sovereignty did not return until 1989, nearly 3,300 years after it was founded.